Persistent, controllable circulation of a polariton ring condensate: Theoretical analysis

 Fig.~\ref{fig:simCir} shows typical numerical results.
-Inspection of the densities and phase dynamics shows that the perturbation introduced by the probe is responsible for creating topological excitations in the form of vortex-antivortex pair (Figs.~\ref{fig:simCir}(a)-(c)).
+Inspection of the densities and phase dynamics shows that the perturbation introduced by the probe is responsible for creating topological excitations in the form of vortex-antivortex pairs (Figs.~\ref{fig:simCir}(a)-(c)).
 After this pair is created, the two vortices decouple and move in the fluid independently.
-By tracking the vortex pairs dynamics, we found that while one vortex moves to and eventually stops near the center of the ring trap, the other (opposite-circulation) vortex moves outside the ring condensate.
+By tracking the vortex-pair dynamics, we found that while most pairs recombine, one vortex moves to and eventually stops near the center of the ring trap, and another (opposite-circulation) vortex moves outside the ring condensate.
 The decoupling of the vortex-antivortex pair creates a $2\pi$-jump of the phase, which gives rise to a persistent current inside the ring.
 Such a current lasts as long as the vortex pair survives.
-In the simulations, the outer vortex eventually moves again towards the ring center, where it annihilates with its vortex twin inside the ring, and as a consequence the polariton circulation ends.
-However, if this outer vortex were to become pinned at a defect, which we believe happens in our experiment, consistent with earlier observations \cite{deveaud}, then the circulation would continue indefinitely, as is observed here.
+In the simulations, we did not include static disorder outside the ring, and therefore the outer vortex eventually migrates towards the ring center, where it annihilates with its vortex twin inside the ring, and as a consequence the polariton circulation ends.
+However, if this outer vortex were to become pinned at a defect, which we believe happens in our experiment, consistent with earlier observations ~\cite{deveaud}, then the circulation would continue indefinitely, as is observed here.
 We found that the effect of circulation induced by the probe is robust to a wide variety of conditions, but requires the probe to be at least slightly asymmetric.
 An example of a symmetric probe focused on a minimum of the polariton density is shown in Fig.~\ref{fig:simCir}, panels (g)-(i).
+More details about the simulation can be found in Supplemental Material Section S4.